Clipboard sync between any devices

 You're in a video call and want to share a link, a screenshot, or a document with the other person quickly, without interrupting the call to use screen share or find their email address.

 Tell them the clipboard name — something short like "meet" or "talk" — and they open it on their device.
-Paste the link or drop the file.
-They have it immediately.
+Paste the link or drop the file — the link is there instantly, and a file starts transferring right away.

 Why Clipcroft instead of email, AirDrop, or cloud storage